Eragoo/rmq-lab/rmq.spring.publisher/readme-article.md

 ## Channel Churn: The Hidden Performance Killer

-One of the most critical discoveries in this is how **channel churn** can destroy publishing performance, and how the `invoke()` function prevents it.
+One of the most critical discoveries is how **channel churn** can destroy publishing performance, and how the `invoke()` function prevents it.

 ### Performance Issue with confirm-type: correlated